Conengmo/battle_map_tv/README.md

 - Save settings so images load like you had them last time.
 - Simple initiative tracker
 - Overlay area of effects
+  - snap to grid
+  - rasterize to grid

 ## Installation